kslimani/vagrant-prepare-package/README.md

 Setup a custom Linux Debian VirtualBox VM for Vagrant
 =====================================================

-To run this script, log in from Virtualbox as root and type `init 1` to enter single user runlevel.
+To run `vagrant-prepare-package.sh` script, log in from Virtualbox as root and type `init 1` to enter single user runlevel.

-This script cannot be run using SSH connection.
+__This script cannot be run using SSH connection.__

 Actions performed